This article was updated in July 2022.

 Instead, focus on a few partners whose offerings complement your program and your product and have the potential to be a long-term fit.
 Spend the time getting to know one another, build your relationship, and learn how you can best work together.
 Establishing this from the beginning will create a strong foundation for your partner program, and will allow it to grow and scale.

 The partner marketing team at Adobe focuses on two types of events, Adobe-led and partner-led.
 Both are vital to the success of their program but are approached with different strategies and measured by a different set of goals.

 For Adobe-led events, it is all about advocating for their partners.
 Meagan and her team are “plugging partners into [the event] every way that we can.”
 Partner-led events are different.
 Instead of focusing on producing the event, the Adobe team is working hard to drive registrations to their partner’s event.
 They get creative by using channels such as social and/or industry-specific communities.
-They also use Banzai as a way to reach net-new prospects for their partner events.
+They also use Reach as a way to invite net-new prospects to partner events.

 Measuring event success

-When it comes to measuring success for partner events, Meagan and her team look at:
+When it comes to measuring success for partner marketing events, Meagan and her team look at: